metason/SpatialReasoner/Taxonomy.md

 - reference URL: `rdfs:seeAlso`
 - synonym: `skos:altLabel`

-The `ìsa(type)` operator checks for correspondance with the name/label of the class as well as optionally specified synonyms along the class hierachy in the loaded taxonomy.
+The `ìsa(type)` operator checks for correspondence with the name and label of the class as well as optionally specified synonyms along the class hierarchy in the loaded taxonomy.

 ### WebProtégé OWL Editor